petula97/Uds_Template_vscode_extension/README.md

 ## Features

-* loading all ini files except "config.ini" from ./TEMPLATES/ folder.
+* loading all ini files except "config.ini" from configuration of the extension (workspace/user).

 ## Requirements

-No special requirements needed.
+* N/A

 ## Extension Settings

-* None
+* VARIANTS - filtering from ini
+* PATHs - load ini files

 ## Known Issues